avi-azar-1/mysql-create-replication/README.md

 > **Note:** The tool will automatically:
 > - Remove `component_validate_password` if installed (avoids password policy errors)
 > - Install the clone plugin on the replica if not already present
-> - Create the clone and replication users on the master if they don't exist
+> - Create the clone and replication users on the master if they don't exist (falling back to MySQL 8.0 `REPLICATION_SLAVE_ADMIN` if the classic `REPLICATION SLAVE` privilege fails).

 ## Setup